agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 	![](installation_guide_images/bcef7557ea9819f858e80d2338e3f516.png)

-	*Figure: Creating a connection to the Oracle database*
+	*Creating a connection to the Oracle database*

 1. Enter username and password values defined when installing the database.